The “No Time” Approach To Maximize Productivity

 3. Creativity Enhancement

 There's a reason artists, authors, and musicians seek solitude when they want to create something.
-Studies confirm that being alone often fosters creativity because it gives your brain a chance to wander.
+Studies confirm that being alone often fosters creativity because it allows your brain to wander.
 [5]

 According to a 2013 study, human creativity depends mainly on one's ability to disengage from the external environment and focus on self-generated thought.
 [6]